umulmrum/symfony-cert/README.md

 - Security is provided by the `SecurityBundle`, to the bundle alias and therefore the configuration key is `security`.
 Normally security is configured in a separate config file named `security.yml`/`security.xml`.
+- There's a lot that can be configured in the security context.
+Some of these configuration options are described below, but have a look at the docs in any case.

 https://symfony.com/doc/3.0/security.html